List of Guantanamo Bay detainees

+Migrant Operations Center

+The Guantanamo base has for many years included a facility, known as the Migrant Operations Center, where U.S. immigration officials have screened some asylum-seekers intercepted at sea.
+That area is separate from Guantanamo Bay's post-9/11 military prison.
+Since February, 2025, the Trump administration has moved varying numbers of persons, detained in the mainland US during immigration-related operations, to Guantanamo for deportation processing.
+Names of those detained at Guantanamo since 2025 have not been officially released.

 List

 Roughly 780 detainees have been brought to Guantanamo.
 Although most of these have been released without charge, the United States government continues to classify many of these released detainees as "enemy combatants".
 By January 19, 2017, at the end of the Obama Administration, the detention center remained open with 41 detainees remaining.
 As of May 2025, 15 detainees are still held at Guantanamo.

 CSRT is Combatant Status Review Tribunals.

 Individuals with "SAMWL" are listed on the Saudi Arabian most wanted list, released in February 2009.

 Details about seven deaths reported as suicides and reports of attempted suicides are at Guantanamo suicide attempts.